 INSTRUCTIONS

 - Start by making the sauce.
-In a mixing bowl, combine the hot water and sugar.
+In a mixing bowl, combine the hot water and 3 tablespoons of sugar.
 Whisk until the sugar dissolves completely.

-- Next, make the thin egg crepe.
+- Next, make the omelet strips.
 Whisk the eggs, sugar, and water together until well combined.

-- In a large nonstick frying pan, heat the vegetable oil over high heat until shimmering.
+- In a nonstick frying pan, heat the vegetable oil over high heat until shimmering.

 - Pour in the egg mixture and quickly turn the pan to coat the bottom.
 Cook for 1-2 minutes until the top is set.